smfwii/Takticks-Royale/README.md

 # Takticks-Royale
-As promised, I uploaded my ES project to github.
+As promised, I uploaded my enrichment seminar project to github.
 You should be able to open it in the unity editor.
 I plan to continue working on this myself.
 Here are the current plans:

 -Switch to using the network lobby manager (done)